 Does CHDI make all of its data public?

-No, see CHDI’s Data, Reagents, and Biomaterials Sharing Policy.
+While we strive to share as much data as possible, some cannot be immediately shared, see CHDI’s Data, Reagents, and Biomaterials Sharing Policy.

 Our lab has produced data and tools that would be useful to the HD research community.
 Can I contribute these data and tools to HDinHD?